Uphold Exchange Review: Can You Trust UpHold with Your Crypto?

 Security: Is Uphold Safe?

 Overall, Uphold has a strong security track record.
-However, there has been at least one minor security incident in November 2018.
-Back then, Uphold sent out a tweet announcing that the exchange had not been hacked.
-Instead, its mail service account was compromised.
-Uphold later tweeted that the comprised account was a third party service and wasn’t related to its own inbound mail system.
+However, there has been at least one minor security incident in November 2018 where its mail service account (not the exchange) was compromised.
+Uphold later tweeted that the comprised account was a third-party service and wasn’t related to its own inbound mail system.

 Nevertheless, hackers tricked users by sending a phishing email that said anyone could send between 0.1 and 50 BTC to a specified address and get back 15 percent more.
 It isn’t clear how successful the hackers ultimately were.
 One report states that the hackers stole at least $2,200 from a total of two transactions.
 During this event, Uphold decided to temporarily suspend BTC withdrawals.